-"Oh, it's my favorite," said Jobe.
+"Oh, that's my favorite!"
 "Camelot?
 Are you sure?"
 "Yes.
 It's got it all.
 Great music, romance, comedy, and tragedy."
 "As I recall, it ends very sadly," added Ellie.

 "Oh, mostly.
 But there is a small glimmer of hope at the very end."
-"I don't remember that," said Ellie.
+"I don't remember that."
 "Yep.
 Eventually, beauty comes on the heels of something terrible."
 "Let's watch it and see," suggested Ellie.

 After three hours of watching and four snack breaks, Ellie turned off the VHS player.
 "Yep.
 A glimmer of hope in that kid at the end, running back into safety at the command of King Arthur.
 Good movie."
-"See, I told ya.
-'Run, boy, run!"
+"See, I told ya," said Jobe.
+"Run, boy, run, was King Arthur's final words."
 Ellie sighed.
-"That was a beautiful ending."
-"Man, Charlie ought to be back by now," said Jobe.
+"That was a beautiful ending.
+Hope for the next generation was embodied in that young, zealous boy as he carried the ideals of Camelot in his heart and soul!"
+"Shouldn't Charlie be back by now?" asked Jobe.
 "Yes.
 I'm a little worried."
 "Don't be.
 He's a big boy.
 Let's turn in.
 Maybe he'll wake us up when he returns."
 "You're probably right," said Ellie.
 "I'm beat after all that driving."
 "Me too."
-The next morning, a beam of light shined through the slightly parted curtains and woke Ellie up.
+The next morning, a beam of light shone through the slightly parted curtains, awakening Ellie.
 She sat up in bed quickly.
-Charlie!
+Charlie?
 She thought.
-She got out of bed and peeked in the living room.
+She got out of bed and peeked into the living room.
 Charlie was snuggled under a cover in his pulled-out hidea-bed.
 Ellie felt relieved.
 She started fixing some coffee as quietly as she could in the kitchen nook.
 Charlie stirred.
 She stopped for a moment.
 Then Charlie turned and said, "Is it ready yet?"
 "Almost."
 Ellie continued her work.
 "Got some bacon and waffles going too."
 "I can smell 'em," said Charlie.